Victor Hyduke -- Home on Furlough. Photo taken in front of the home of Victor's parents.

 This is a letter from Victor Hyduke to his sister Olga Hyduke Belsher.
 The letter was dated 1/15/44 and Victor was wounded on 5/27/44.

 Victor Hyduke in center.
 Critically wounded in Sarmi, New Guinea.
 Back of photo: "Sarmi, New Guinea 153 Evac.
 Hospital.
 Wally, Victor" My dad was very lucky to even have survived.
 It isn't very clear in the photo, but his chest is entirely covered in bandages.
 The bullet missed his heart by about 1/2".
 He lost one lung and some ribs.
 He had a metal plate in his side.
 I don't know how he was standing on his own.
 It was only about one month after being wounded.
-Once he was shipped back to the United states, he spent one year in Fitzsimmons Hospital and then another 3-4 months at a California Hospital.
+Once he was shipped back to the United states, he spent one year in Fitzsimmons Hospital in Denver and then another 3-4 months at a California Hospital.
 He was such a strong individual.

 Newspaper article listing my father as wounded - southwest Pacific area.